 Any member of the person centered planning team may suggest that the ISP be updated or revised.
-The Tailored Care Manager/Care Coordinator is responsible for monitoring the ISP, and reviews goals at a minimum frequency based on the target date assigned to each goal.
+The Care Coordinator / Care Manager is responsible for monitoring the ISP, and reviews goals at a minimum frequency based on the target date assigned to each goal.
 Goals may be, and often are, reviewed more frequently based on the needs of the individual.
-The Tailored Care Manager/Care Coordinator also maintains close contact with the beneficiary, the legally responsible person or parent or guardian (if applicable), providers, and other members of the person centered planning team, noting any recommended revisions needed.
+The Care Coordinator / Care Manager also maintains close contact with the beneficiary, the legally responsible person or parent or guardian (if applicable), providers, and other members of the person centered planning team, noting any recommended revisions needed.
 This ensures that changes are noted and updates are effectuated in a timely manner.

-Tailored Care Management/Care Coordination:
+Care Coordination / Care Manager:

-Each NC TBI Waiver beneficiary is assigned a Tailored Care Manager at the PIHP.
-Tailored Care Manager/Care Coordinator are Qualified Professionals under the North Carolina credentialing system and are competent in the person centered planning process.
-The Care Coordinator will perform PCP when the individual declines Tailored Care Management.

-The Tailored Care Manager/Care Coordinator is responsible for facilitating the person centered planning process and is responsible for the preparation of the Individual Support Plan.
-The Tailored Care Manager/Care Coordinator determines with the beneficiary and/or the legally responsible person the degree to which the beneficiary and/or legally responsible person desires to lead the planning team and to identify its membership.
+Each NC TBI Waiver beneficiary is assigned a Care Coordinator / Care Manager at the PIHP.
+Care Coordinators / Care Manager are Qualified Professionals under the North Carolina credentialing system and are competent in the person centered planning process.
+Care Coordinators will perform PCP when the individual declines Care Management.
+Wherever Care Manager is noted, this may be a Care Coordinator if the individual declines Care Management.
+The Care Coordinator / Care Manager is responsible for facilitating the person centered planning process and is responsible for the preparation of the Individual Support Plan.
+The Care Coordinator / Care Manager determines with the beneficiary and/or the legally responsible person the degree to which the beneficiary and/or legally responsible person desires to lead the planning team and to identify its membership.
 The beneficiary may choose additional members for the person centered planning team.
-The Tailored Care Manager/Care Coordinator assists the beneficiary in scheduling the meeting and inviting team members to the meeting at a time and location that is desired by the beneficiary.
+The Care Coordinator / Care Manager assists the beneficiary in scheduling the meeting and inviting team members to the meeting at a time and location that is desired by the beneficiary.
 Each team member receives a written invitation to the meeting.
-Tailored Care Managers/Care Coordinators are assigned to the Waiver Beneficiary by the PIHP as the NC TBI Waiver runs concurrent with an 1115 and a 1915(b) Waiver.
+Care Coordinators / Care Manager are assigned to the Waiver Beneficiary by the PIHP as the NC TBI Waiver runs concurrent with a 1915(b) Waiver.